-REACH YOUTH RETAIL INTERNSHIP
+YOUTH RETAIL INTERNSHIP

-With the need for low barrier work opportunities in mind, our response in Seattle is the Retail Merchandising Internship.
+With the need for work opportunities for survivors in mind, our response in Seattle is the Retail Merchandising Internship.
 This internship is a trauma-informed job training program for youth and young adults with the mission of promoting restoration and opportunity for youth who have experienced exploitation and are looking to gain valuable skills and experience to equip them for the workplace.
 The internship program is offered in a retail setting for six weeks.
 It provides a strong coach-mentor component and progresses through a curriculum geared toward discovering creativity, employment soft skills and developing a retail-specific skillset within a safe, trauma-informed environment while youth earn an hourly wage.
 The retail skillset focus includes attention to detail, business awareness, communication, customer service, information technology, interpersonal skills, numeracy, and selling skills.

 - Customer service workshop and experiential practice

 - Workplace communication workshop

 - Clothing sorting, organization and pricing

 - Clothing care and maintenance, mending (using a sewing machine)